instancio/instancio/website/docs/user-guide.md

 This means that Instancio can reproduce the same object again by using the same seed.
 This feature allows reproducing failed tests (see the section on [reproducing tests with JUnit](#reproducing-failed-tests)).

-In addition, Instancio takes care in generating values for classes like `UUID` and `LocalDateTime`, where a minor difference in values can cause an object equality check to fail.
+In addition, Instancio handles classes like `UUID` and `LocalDateTime`, where a minor difference in values can cause an object equality check to fail.
 These classes are generated in such a way, that for a given seed value, the generated values will be the same.
 To illustrate with an example, we will use the following `SamplePojo` class.